 In the summer of 2015 I participated in the Young Scientists Summer Program (YSSP) as part of the Water Program at the International Institute for Applied Systems Analysis (IIASA) in Laxenberg, Austria.
 I also participated in the 2016 Summer Policy Colloquium of the American Meteorological Society in Washinton, DC, the 2015 Alpine Summer School on Land-Atmosphere Interactions in Valle d'Aosta, Italy, and the 2014 Advanced Studies Program Summer Colloquium on Uncertainty in Climate Change Research at the National Center for Atmospheric Research (NCAR) in Boulder, CO.

-I have been a proactive member of the University community.
+I was a proactive member of the Princeton University community.
 Most recently, I led the start of Highwire Earth, an interdisciplinary online publication on sustainable development, where members of the Princeton University community can share their work and insights.
 I am also part of the Princeton Energy and Climate Scholars, where I participate in outreach activities with a local high school.
 In 2014-2015 I served in the Task Force on the Future of the Graduate School, where I worked with the Dean of The Graduate School, faculty, administrators, and other students on a strategic planning project.
 The Task Force's results were presented directly to Princeton University's President Eisgruber.
 During the 2013-2014 academic year, I served as President of the Graduate Student Representatives for Civil and Environmental Engineering, where I implemented new initiatives for professional development and social activities to bring together current and former members of the department.
 I also served as President (2013-2014) and Undergraduate Liaison (2012-2013) for the Latino Graduate Student Association, through which I restarted Voz Latina, a yearly student conference on topics relevant for Latinos in the U.S. and abroad, such as diversity and immigration.

 Last updated: October 2017